 Basics on Muster Station Safety Drill

 On any Cruise Lady cruise experience, safety is the absolute top priority.
-We want you to feel 100 percent comfortable taking your family on a fun, exciting LDS vacation, and this can only happen if safety is highly considered.
+We want you to feel 100 percent comfortable taking your family on a fun, exciting Latter-day Adventure, and this can only happen if safety is highly considered.

 A big part of this is the muster station drill, a mandatory test on most cruise ships that takes place the day you board the ship – before it leaves port, in most cases.
 Let’s go over the basics of a muster station drill, and what to expect.